-- 1. Youth Participants must present signed waiver(s) specific to the type of program the youth is engaging in. - 2.
-Mountaineers Health and Emergency Permission forms must be at the program site with youth participants at all times, and Youth Leaders must know where to access them.
+1. Youth Participants must present signed waiver(s) specific to the type of program the youth is engaging in.

+- 2. Mountaineers Health and Emergency Permission forms must be at the program site with youth participants at all times, and Youth Leaders must know where to access them.
 Copies will be kept on file at the Program Center for all Youth Members who participate in programs.
 These must be current within one year of the dates of the youth's participation.
 Note: while this policy can be waived when parents are present on site, it is recommended that The Mountaineers keep on file Mountaineers Health and Emergency Permission forms for every youth involved in programming as a safety redundancy. - 3.
 Program leaders of Adult Programs are not required to allow youth to participate in their programs. - 4.
 When Youth under the age of 14 participate in Adult Programs, the program leader must ensure that there is an adult other than the leader, even if the youth is the leader's child, who is directly responsible for the youth during the program. - 5.
-When Youth participate in Family Programs, the program leader must ensure that each youth participant has an adult other than the leader, usually the youth's parent or guardian, who is directly responsible for their care and supervision. - 6.
+When Youth participate in Family Programs, the program leader must ensure that each youth participant has an adult, usually the youth's parent or guardian, who is directly responsible for their care and supervision.
+Children under 14 must have a designated adult supervisor who is not the program leader, even if they are the program leader's child.
+The program leader may choose to be the designated responsible adult for a youth who is 14 or older, at their discretion. - 6.
 Youth participating in drop-off programs where Mountaineers staff and volunteers are directly responsible for the youth participants must be signed in by Mountaineers leaders and signed out by a person listed on the Youth's membership as an authorized pick-up, unless the parent or guardian has signed a form waiving the requirement for program leaders to monitor with whom the youth leaves the program.
 Under no other circumstance should children be released to anyone other than the authorized parent, guardian or other adult authorized by the parent or guardian in writing. - 7.
-Restroom Supervision: Youth Leaders and Youth Program Assistants will monitor bathrooms to ensure that: 1.
-Suspicious or unknown individuals are not lingering in or near the bathrooms while youth are using them 2.
-Youth do not engage in horseplay or harassment in the bathrooms 3.
-No more than one youth participant per bathroom stall is allowed in the bathroom at a time 4.
+Restroom Supervision: Youth Leaders and Youth Program Assistants will monitor bathrooms to strive to ensure that: - Suspicious or unknown individuals are not lingering in or near the bathrooms while youth are using them - b.
+Youth do not engage in horseplay or harassment in the bathrooms

+- c.
+No more than one youth participant per bathroom stall is allowed in the bathroom at a time - d.
 Youth do not linger in the bathrooms.
 At larger public restrooms with multiple stalls, Youth Leaders should stand in the doorway while children under 14 are using the restroom without parents present.
 This policy allows privacy for the children and protection for the Youth leaders and Youth Program Assistants.
-When parents are not present, always send children in groups of three or more (youth or adults) to the bathroom, and whenever possible with a Youth Leader or Youth Program Assistant. - 8.
+When parents are not present, always send children under 14 in groups of three or more (youth or adults) to the bathroom, and whenever possible with a Youth Leader or Youth Program Assistant. - 8.
 In drop-off programs, when necessary, Youth Leaders and Youth Program Assistants should conduct or supervise private activities in pairs diapering, putting on bathing suits, taking showers, etc. When this is not possible, Youth Leaders and Youth Program Assistants should be positioned so that they are visible to others.